 Deer Isle has its own coffee roaster!
 Megan and Melissa run 44 North Coffee in Deer Isle Village, a organic, free trade coffee shop with freshly roasted coffee from around the world.
 Summertime they also have a cafe in downtown Stonington, open 7 days a week serving mean ice coffee and sweet treats.
 Highly recommended!

-There are two weekly farmers markets.
+– There are two weekly farmers markets.
 The Stonington Market is open Fridays, 10 to noon.
-The Deer Isle Market is open Wednesday, 9:30 to 11.
+The Deer Isle Night Market is open Tuesdays, 4pm-6pm.

 The towns on Deer Isle contain about 80 small islands in addition to the main island.
 It’s an amazing paradise in summer for boating.
 If you bring your own boat we can guide you to over a dozen public launching spots.